vitessio/enhancements/veps/vep-1.md

 Vitess `4.xx` **SHOULD** invoke a warning when attempting to use this utility, with the utility completely removed in Vitess `5.xx`.

-_This change is backward compatible in `Vitess 4.xx` because the utility can still be used.
+_This change is backward compatible in Vitess `4.xx` because the utility can still be used.
 It is forwards compatible because attempting to use it will suggest the alternative functionality which is available._

-## Supported Fixes to Stable Releases
+## Support Lifecycle

-Because the release cycle includes a new release every 12 weeks, bug fixes will typically only be pushed to the master branch.
+Because the release cycle includes a new release every 12 weeks, most fixes will only be pushed to the master branch.
 An exception to this process will be made for high severity bugs, in which case a fix will be available in the weekly release for all currently supported versions.

 High severity bugs in this context include CVEs, data corruption, wrong results or outage inducing issues.
-The Vitess team **MAY** only backport bugs with higher visibility or user impact.
+The Vitess team **MAY** decide to only backport bugs with higher user impact.

 ## Supported Upgrade Paths

 Because the _Backwards and Forwards Compatibility Promise_ is only between single major versions, it is not recommended to skip versions when upgrading. i.e.

-To use _Example 1: Deprecating an unsafe of architecturally complex feature_, a user upgrading from Vitess 3.x to 6.x would encounter a situation where a query works without warning or error, to the query is completely removed.
+	To use _Example 1_ (from above): Before upgrading, a user will be able to execute the statement `SELECT 1` on their Vitess `3.xx` system without error.
+If the user were to upgrade directly to `5.xx` this query would now result in an error by default, with a configuration option available to temporarily permit the query again.

+	Had the user upgraded to Vitess `4.xx` first, they would have received deprecation warnings when executing the soon-to-be unsupported query.

+	Further, had the user upgraded directly from `3.xx` to `6.xx` there would be no longer be support for a compatibility configuration option.
+The query would just be unsupported.

 The Vitess team **MUST** document incompatibilities so that users who require skip-version upgrades can achieve this provided they read all release notes between versions.